-During 2021 the Board of Mid Knight Holdings Limited commissioned an independent property valuation based on an assessment of open market value performed by a professional valuer, which confirmed that the carrying amount of the property is not significantly different from estimated fair value.
-This process considered current and projected economic scenarios and also developments at property tenant level.
+During 2021 the Board of Mid Knight

-With respect to the components of the Group's investment property, at the end of every reporting period, when an external valuation is not carried out, the Directors assess whether any significant changes in actual circumstances and developments have been experienced since the last external valuation.
-On an annual basis, updates internally developed management valuation models which are based on the discounted cash flow and comparable sales value approaches, for the purpose of ascertaining whether the carrying amount of the key components within the Group's property portfolio are significantly different from estimated fair values.
+Holdings Limited commissioned an independent property valuation based on an assessment of open market value performed by a professional valuer, which confirmed that the carrying amount of the property is not significantly different from estimated fair value.
+This process considered current and projected economic scenarios and also developments at property tenant level significant changes in actual circumstances and developments have been experienced since the last external valuation.
+On an annual basis, management updates internally developed valuation models which are based on the discounted cash flow and comparable sales value approaches, for the purpose of ascertaining whether the corruing amount of the key components within the Group's approaches, for the purpose of ascertaining whether the carrying amount of the key components within the Group's property portfolio are significantly different from estimated fair values.
 An adjustment to the carrying amount of the property is only reflected if it has been determined that there has been significant change.
 This assessment is also carried out by the Directors of the Group's jointly controlled entity in respect of the entity's investment property.